Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 When choosing a class or instructor, research their qualifications and experience.

-It is also essential to find a class that fits your schedule and budget.
+Finding a class that fits your schedule and budget is also essential.

 Many video lessons are also available online if you want to learn at your own pace.
 You can find lectures on various topics, such as still life painting, portrait painting, and landscape painting.

-Don’t be afraid to try different instructors or classes until you find the right fit for you.
+Don’t be afraid to try different instructors or classes until you find the right fit.